Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 After a day at sea our voyage will enter Victorian waters as we cruise into Port Fairy and the infamous Shipwreck Coast.

-Guests will be transferred ashore on the Xplorer tenders for town tours of this historic heritage settlement.
+Guests will be transferred ashore on the Xplorer tenders for a walking town tour of this historic heritage settlement.
 Grand public buildings sit side by side with restored whalers cottages and Georgian styled merchant homes.

 We will then cruise onwards towards the Shipwreck Coast encompasses 28 kilometres of spectacular coastline in Victoria’s south-west.
 This stretch of coastline is graveyard to around 700 submerged wrecks, leaving behind their fascinating stories.
 Captain Matthew Flinders notably said he had never seen a “more fearful section of coastline”.